jdeon/dnd5e-printSheet/README.md

 1. Start FVTT and browse to the Game Modules tab in the Configuration and Setup menu
 2. Select the Install Module button and enter the following URL: https://github.com/jdeon/dnd5e-printSheet/releases/latest/download/module.json
 3. Click Install and wait for installation to complete
+4. On your world, choose the export type you want in the settings